teched25xp264/teched2025-XP264/exercises/ex1/README.md

-## Exercise 1.2 - Getting to know your kyma cluster
+## Exercise 1.2 - Getting to know your kyma cluster meatadata

 Let's leverage the kyma cli to get simple metadata